Let’s Face It, Stigma is Real

 If you are open to connection with others, it threatens what already exists

 These ideas did not appear out of nowhere.
 They come from religious systems, patriarchal history, economic survival models, and cultural narratives rooted in ownership.
 Marriage used to be more about property and lineage than romance or mutual growth.
-So, when someone expresses a non-monogamous identity with intention and care, it is not just confusing to others.
-It threatens a template they were taught to protect, and that’s when concern becomes a mask for control with sentences that sound like:
+So, when someone expresses a non-monogamous identity with intention and care, it is not just confusing to others; it is also empowering.
+It threatens a template they were taught to protect, and that’s when concern becomes a mask for control, with sentences that sound like:

 I do not want you to get hurt.